 With Mayor Nutter’s words in mind and G!P’s encouragement, I returned to Neumann University and enrolled in their Graduate Education Program.
 I received my Master of Science in Education in March 2013.
 My family was ecstatic and I was happy, proud and joyous that my degree journey was complete.

-“Be an example in your community by sharing the limitless benefits of education.
+I chose to be an example in my community by sharing the limitless benefits of education.
 We can be that bridge for someone to reach their educational goals.
-One conversation can motivate, inspire and create change by simply telling your story.
-As Gandhi so eloquently said, “Be the change you want to see in the world.”
-I challenge you to be that change.

 I have been trying to get back to school to complete my degree since 2005.
 I didn’t know which school to attend, what area to study, or how I would pay for it.
 All I knew was that I wanted to go back and finish this time.
 I attended countless college fairs, and I was searching online to find out how to do this and who to talk to, but there is much less information on going to college directed towards adult students than there is for traditional-age students.
 No one would really help me.

 Luckily, one day there was a presentation by Graduate!
 Philadelphia in the office where I work.
 I work for the Revenue Department of the City of Philadelphia.
 I met a Graduate!
 Philadelphia advisor there and he’s been stuck with me for the past year!

 I was an animal science major when I started school the first time and wanted initially to go back to that field of study.My advisor did tons of research to find out how I could continue those studies while still working fulltime but there just wasn’t a program that fit these criteria, so I decided to change my major and look into accounting and business management.
 I’m a science and math person so I’m now sticking with the math one, and it is truly what I now want.
 I know it’s going to work.